MengaPierpaolo/MagicBus/README.md

 ### Tools
 1. Node.js 4.4.*
 2. Bower
-3. Gulp

-### Client Dependencies
+### Client Dependencies in use
 1. bootstrap 3.3.6
 2. jquery 1.11.2 +
 3. jquery-validation
 4. jquery-validation-unotrusive

+---
+## Initial setup instructions
-### Initial setup instructions - VSCode (to automate)
+### VSCode (yet to automate)
 1. Clone the repo
-2. dotnet restore in \TDiary and \TDiary.Model
+2. 'dotnet restore' in \TDiary and \TDiary.Model
-3. dotnet build in \TDiary
+3. 'dotnet build' in \TDiary
-4. dotnet ef database update in \TDiary
+4. 'dotnet ef database update' in \TDiary
-5. bower install in \TDiary
+5. 'bower install' in \TDiary
-6. dotnet run (or run in vscode)
+6. 'dotnet run' (or run in vscode)

-### Initial setup instructions - Visual Studio
+### Visual Studio
 1. Clone the repo
 2. Open the .sln file
-3.
+3. 'update-database' in package manager console